-After severe trauma and the development of post-traumatic stress disorder (PTSD), one of the main symptoms the sufferer has to contend with often things which, in themselves, are not at all threatening can strike terror into the heart of the individual as, in his/her own mind, they are connected to, and re-trigger responses to, the original trauma.
+After severe and protracted interpersonal trauma and the development of post-traumatic stress disorder (PTSD)/ complex PTSD, one of the main symptoms the sufferer has to contend with often things which, in themselves, are not at all threatening can strike terror into the heart of the individual as, in his/her own mind, they are connected to, and re-trigger responses to, the original trauma.
 Psychologists often refer to this process as fear conditioning.

 In normal circumstances, when a person learns to be afraid of something through the process of fear conditions, as time goes on the fear will become less intense and fade away.
 In psychological terminology, the fear gradually becomes extinguished.
 However, research by the psychologist Charney reveals that in those affected by PTSD, the necessary learning process required to extinguish the fear does not occur.
 This results in disturbing memories relating to the trauma persisting, in the absence of treatment for many, many years.

 However, if the person affected by PTSD undergoes the right experiences in a treatment program, these disturbing memories CAN be made to loosen their grip upon the individual and become manageable, as, indeed, can the thought processes and reactions that these memories trigger.

 In terms of brain activity, the fear generated by the brain structure known as the AMYGDALA can be suppressed by greater activity being generated in another brain structure known as the PREFRONTAL CORTEX.
 How therapy makes this happen I describe below :

 Even the symptoms caused by the most severe trauma imaginable can be overcome (incredibly, studies have revealed even Holocaust survivors have recovered from the PTSD caused by their horrific experiences).
 The key to recovery appears to be by undergoing a process of relearning.